segmentio/aws-okta/README.md

 export AWS_OKTA_BACKEND=secret-service
 ```

+## Local Development

+If you're developing in Linux, you'll need to get `libusb`.
+For Ubuntu, install the libusb-1.0-0-dev or use the `Dockerfile` provided in the repo.

+## Running Tests

+`make test`

 ## Releasing

 Pushing a new tag will cause Circle to automatically create and push a linux release.
 After this is done, you should run (from a mac):